What are we looking forward to at MWC19? Let’s start by looking backward…

 Putting data first

 Of course, the level of data at the fingertips of smart city planners today vastly outweighs that available to Cerdà.
-The IoT – and IoE (Internet of Everything) involves petabyte-scale data volumes, including many sets which can be gathered and analysed in real time.
+The IoT – and IoE (Internet of Everything) involves extreme-scale data volumes, including many sets which can be gathered and analysed in real time.
 Attendees and exhibitors at MWC19 should be constantly aware of this fact.
 It’s no use individual groups each having their individual data – as impressive as this may look in terms of futuristic IoT use cases on MWC stands.
 Instead, siloed data sets must be brought together and contextualised.
 Dots must be joined, and connections made.

 Yes, smart city innovation on government pavilions will be great to see, and yes, GSMA updates on Sustainability Goals will be inspiring to hear.
 But to realise and add substance to these plans, smart city stakeholders must take a data-first approach to planning – Cerdà’s Eixample is a great one to follow!